DhruvSinha2003/focus/README.md

 ### Background Music

-- Choose from a selection of music folders: Lofi, Cafe Ambient, and Brown Noise.
+- Choose from a selection of music folders: Lofi, Cafe Ambient, and White Noise.
 - Play or pause the music as needed.
 - Use the seek bar to navigate through the track.